Sunday, February 11, 2018

 2-4 feet

 AKA water moccasin.
-This poisonous aquatic snake is thick-bodied and will gape to show its white mouth lining when threatened.
+This poisonous aquatic snake is thick-bodied and will gape when threatened, revealing its white mouth lining.

 6-15 inches.